 Soviet Rule (1917-1991)

-When Bolsheviks came to power in 1917, a new page opened in the history of Kyrgyzstan.
+When Bolsheviks came to power in 1917, a new page opened.
 The idea of building a socialist society where no exploitation and people were equal was supported by the peoples of Central Asia.
 The Soviet period appeared to be the most fruitful for the political, economic and cultural development of Kyrgyzstan.
-The elimination of illiteracy and the creation of the system of elementary, secondary and higher education, the development of professional literature, theatre, painting, cinema, science and the establishment of a large-scale heavy metal processing industry and machinery were unprecedented in the history of the region.
+The elimination of illiteracy and the creation of the system of elementary, secondary and higher education, the development of professional literature, theatre, painting, cinema, science and the establishment of a large-scale heavy metal processing industry and machinery were unprecedented.
 Moreover, the creation of Kyrgyz statehood in the form of an autonomous region and then an autonomous republic and a union republic became possible only thanks to the policy of Bolsheviks.
 However, Atheization, Collectivization and Cultural Revolution led to mass killings of many innocent people.

 Independent Kyrgyzstan (since 1991)

-The collapse of the Soviet Union marked a new period - the period of independent Kyrgyzstan.
+The collapse of the Soviet Union marked a new period - the period of independent.
 Attributes of the nation state, such as the national flag, coat of arms and anthem, were adopted.
 In 1993, the Parliament adopted the first Constitution of Kyrgyzstan.
-On March 2, 1992, Kyrgyzstan became a member of the UN.
+On March 2, 1992 became a member of the UN.
 However, soon the euphoria of the first years of independence passed.
 The standard of living has declined, and massive unemployment has emerged.
 The newly created independent republic faced a deep political, economic and social crisis.
-Kyrgyzstan was no longer called the "island of democracy", but the "island of instability" in Central Asia.
+Our country was no longer called the "island of democracy", but the "island of instability" in Central Asia.
 The revolutions of 2005 and 2010 led to the overthrow of two presidents.
-The recent development in Kyrgyzstan was characterized by political stabilization, socio-economic development, cultural uplift.
+The recent development was characterized by political stabilization, socio-economic development, cultural uplift.
 As a result of the 2010 referendum, the state moved from presidential to parliamentary system.
 In 2017, for the first time in Central Asia, a peaceful transition of power from the president to another took place.